 - A company account.

 Log in to your Customer Area, and stay in your company account.
-Select Risk > Risk profiles, and then select the risk profile that contains your custom rule.
+Select Revenue & risk > Risk profiles, and select the risk profile containing your custom rule.
 The risk profile overview page opens. - A merchant account.

-Log in to your Customer Area, and select a merchant account that uses the risk profile that contains your custom rule.
-Select Risk > Risk profiles.
+Log in to your Customer Area, and select a merchant account that uses the risk profile containing your custom rule.
+Select Revenue & risk > Risk profiles.
 The risk profile overview page opens.

 Regardless where you configure the risk profile, the changes apply to all merchant accounts using that risk profile.